Alessandra Ambrosio Shows Serious Skin In The Skimpiest Red String Bikini For Swimwear Shoot

 Former Victoria’s Secret Angel Alessandra Ambrosio’s amazing body was on full display in a new photo shared to her Instagram account on March 26.
 The stunning mom of two left very little to the imagination as she posed for the camera with her arms up above her head in a tiny red bikini.

-Rocking the pretty skimpy red string bikini from her own line, Gal Floripa, Alessandra shot a sultry look towards the camera while modeling the tiny two-piece which featured a double string design across both her hips and a tied string design on her chest.
+Rocking the pretty skimpy red string bikini from her own line, Gal Floripa, Alessandra shot a sultry look toward the camera while modeling the tiny two-piece which featured a double string design across both her hips and a tied string design on her chest.

-The 37-year-old star – who became one of Victoria’s Secret’s most recognisable faces during her time with the lingerie brand – left her long brunette hair flowing down to show off her beachy waves.
+The 37-year-old star – who became one of Victoria’s Secret’s most recognizable faces during her time with the lingerie brand – left her long brunette hair flowing down to show off her beachy waves.

-In the caption, Alessandra shared a message about taking care of herself and focusing on self love, while also giving a nod to her impending birthday on April 11 by using the hashtag #AriesSeason.
+In the caption, Alessandra shared a message about taking care of herself and focusing on self-love, while also giving a nod to her impending birthday on April 11 by using the hashtag “#AriesSeason.”

 The comments section of the bikini snap – which already has more than 87,000 likes – was flooded with messages from Ambrosio’s many fans as they praised her insanely toned body.